 The splitting of HP into two companies is only the start to brand repair.

-The news of HP splitting itself into two companies – HP (PCs and printers) and HP Enterprise (software) – is an attempt at just that kind of brand repair.
-The HP brand has long been associated with hardware, but it’s struggled in the software market where its brand does not have permission to play.
+HP (PCs and printers) and HP Enterprise (software).
+It is an attempt at just that kind of brand repair.
+The HP brand has long been associated with hardware.
+But, it’s struggled in the software market where its brand does not have permission to play.

 Lord.
 I can’t even imagine what that was like.
 No wonder the end result was something so meaningless.

-Splitting the company into two makes logical sense, but it’s more of a sign that HP acknowledges that it’s floundering in its search to gain brand permission to enter the software club.
+Splitting the company into two makes logical sense.
+But, it’s more of a sign that HP acknowledges that it’s floundering in its search.
+A search to gain brand permission to enter the software club.

 There are better ways to do it than that, but let’s see what that committee dreams up going forward.